Zhentao-Liu/KLT-JND/README.md

 # Towards Top-Down Just Noticeable Difference Estimation of Natural Images
 This is a brief introduction of our proposed JND profile with totally new design philosophy based on KLT.
-You can change our program as you like and use it anywhere, but please refer to its original source and cite our paper.
+You can change our program as you like and use it for academic, but please refer to its original source and cite our paper.

 # Table of content
 1. [Link](#Link)